Coca-Cola has launched the very first energy drink under the Coca-Cola brand.

 The all new energy drink from Coca-Cola features caffeine from natural sources and lots of other ingredients, plus the familiar Coca-Cola taste.

-At the moment, Coca-Cola Energy is was initially only available in Europe, having first launched in Hungary and Spain in April of 2019.
+Coca-Cola Energy is was initially only available in Europe, having first launched in Hungary and Spain in April of 2019.

 In June 2019, Coca-Cola energy drink launched in Australia.